-Running or holding against currents (either tidal or those generated by sluicing)
+Running or holding against currents

 The PWC should be aware that it is sometimes difficult to manoeuvre a tug against currents (e.g. running against the current or holding position against the current) without putting weight on the towline.
 When holding against currents, tug masters may prefer to angle their tugs in line with the current when not directly pulling on the towline or pushing on the vessel.